-The Issuer proposes PEEC payment, the VISALE service and the distribution of subsidies and loans for energy renovation, and for geographical mobility through various online platforms.
+The Issuer proposes PEEC payment, the VISALE service and the distribution of certain products in the form of subsidies and loans through various online platforms.
 These online platforms may at some point not work properly especially due to software issues that the Issuer is not able to solve on its own.